chimerasaurus/rise-garden-api/README.md

 * Get Rise Gardens
 * Get information for each garden
   * ID
   * Name
   * Last reading datestamp
   * Type
   * Mainboard and software information
   * Network / wifi details
   * Tank status
     * Water level
     * Water LED status
   * Ambient temperature
+* Adjust lights
+  * Toggle on and off
+  * Set light level

 ## Notes
 *This is an unofficial project and not associated with Rise Gardens*.
 This project is also inspired by and based on [homebridge-rise-garden](https://github.com/viamin/homebridge-rise-garden) by Bart Agapinan.
 I wanted a Python module so I could build a Home Assistant integration.